Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Introduction

-On a more practical point of view, besides contribution (iv), it turns out that MPG is well suited for policies parametrized by a neural network.
-Indeed, MPG relies on the fact that the agent's policy learns to optimize the cumulative rewards for several horizons.
-One assumption to ensure global convergence of MPG is that the policies for different horizons do not share any parameters.
-However, it is intuitive that optimizing for the next 50 rewards or optimizing for the next 51 rewards should yield similar policies (for smooth enough, relevant environments).
-Hence, our heuristic is that plugging the horizon as an input in a single neural network encoding all different horizons' policies should \underline{enhance} rather than \underline{harm} training.
-More details on neural policies in Appendix \ref{appendix: neural networks}

-In our numerical experiments described in Section \ref{Section: numerical experiments}, we consider standard benchmarks from OpenAI.
-Namely, the Frozen-Lake game and Pendulum.
-We obtain successful policies for both benchmarks with a very simple implementation of the MPG algorithm.
-Rather than competing with the state-of-the-art algorithms, our aim is to provide a proof of concept by showing that successful training can be obtained without using standard RL tricks that are known to improve training performance.
-Standard tricks are nevertheless very straightforward to apply to MPG and we hope that more general and bigger scale experiments implementing variations of MPG will follow the present work.
+In our numerical experiments described in Section \ref{Section: numerical experiments}, we first consider an analytical task and verify the global convergence property of the MPG: MPG consistently finds the unique global optimum, which satisfies the projectional consistency property.
+Then, we study two benchmarks from OpenAI: the Frozen Lake game and the Cart Pole.
+We obtain successful policies for both benchmarks with the MPG algorithm, comparing also to vanilla PG method \citep{Sutton99}.
+Rather than competing with the state-of-the-art algorithms, our aim is to provide a proof of concept by showing that successful training can be obtained with a straightforward implementation of MPG.
+We hope that more general and bigger scale experiments implementing variations of MPG will follow the present work.

-\paragraph{Works related to nested policies.} The main idea of MPG is to use a sequence of policies (that we call extended policy) $\pi^{(1)},\ldots,\pi^{(n)}$ to choose a sequence of actions.
-Policy $\pi^{(i)}$ is optimized to maximize the next $i$ regularized rewards and is thus called the $i$\textit{-step policy}.
-This makes the analysis of MPG easier, allowing us to establish global convergence in a ``cascade'' manner, from small to large horizons.
-Note that having different policies for different step is standard in dynamic programming \cite{Bertsekas1995DynamicPA}, where they are called \textit{non-stationary policies}.

-In the standard finite horizon RL objective – also called the \textit{episodic case} – the length of an episode is a finite random variable.
-What distinguishes the MPG framework (for which an episode's length is fixed a priori) with the episodic case is that with MPG, we train an extended policy to learn all finite horizon objectives up to a maximal horizon.
-The idea to look at such finite horizons and let the maximal horizon grow to infinity was already used two decades ago in \cite{Ernst03}.
-The focus of that paper is to exploit that the optimal policies of the finite horizon objectives converge, as the maximal horizon tend to infinity, to the infinite horizon objective; they do not propose (and therefore study) an algorithm that trains an extended policy.

-Closer to the idea behind MPG, the construction of the value function in \cite{Asis19} resembles that of the nested structure of extended policies, where a sequence of value and Q-functions are trained to solve finite horizon tasks.
-Training is done with a \textit{Temporal Difference} (TD) algorithm and thus differs from MPG, which is a PG method.
-TD involves bootstrapping, and when it is used offline (off-policy) together with function approximation, it encounters the well-known stability issue called the \textit{deadly triad}, see \cite{Sutton18} Section 11.3.
-By using different value functions for different horizons, they do not rely on bootstrapping, getting rid of one element of the triad, thus ensuring more stability.